Ibrahim-Alqarni/IoT/Final Project/README.md

 ```sh
 20   while True:
 ```
 ### From line 23 to 30 represent the sensor detecting motion.
 Once motion is detected, the camera will begin recording video.
-Once the sensor registers the absence of motion, the camera will stop recording, leaving us with an h264 video file that is conveniently named with a month-day-year-hour-minute-second format:
+Once the sensor registers the absence of motion, the camera will stop recording:
 ```sh
 23      pir.wait_for_motion()
 24      video_name = datetime.now().strftime("%m-%d-%Y_%H.%M.%S")